meozz2109/my-source-code/README.md

 $ cd Restaurant Management Application/
 ```

-2. Run game by double-clicking to the RestaurantManagementApplication.exe
+2. Run the application by double-clicking to the RestaurantManagementApplication.exe

 3. Have fun!

-## 5.Age Prediction Through Facial Recognization Application
+## 5.Distinguish Cat & Dog Through Facial Recognization Application

 ## 6.Library Management Application